dr-dahou-adrar/dr-dahou-adrar.github.io/_teaching/Academic_year_2020_2021.md

 date: 2020-12-11
 location: "Adrar, Algeria"
 ---

-Assigned list of classes for this year: Algorithms and Data Structures 1 and Initiation to Research 1.
+* Assigned list of classes for this year:
+    * Algorithms and Data Structures 1.
+    * Initiation to Research 1.

 ***